 The Stigma Fishermen Face and Why Seeking Mental Health Treatment is Hard

-The pervasive reaction of “I’m fine” on the heels of a stressful or shocking event is a legendary response from fishermen.
+The pervasive reaction of “I’m fine” on the heels of a stressful or shocking event is a common response from fishermen and other professionals who depend on their self-reliance.
 They resist asking for help because they see it as a sign of weakness and lack of personal fortitude.

-To ensure that the crew of the Rebecca Mary would be supported in all ways upon their return to Galilee, and aware of the stigma fishermen face when reaching out for mental health, Shannon contacted Fishing Partnership Support Services within hours of the sinking.
+To ensure that the crew of the Rebecca Mary would be supported in all ways upon their return to Point Judith, and aware of the stigma fishermen face when reaching out for mental health, Shannon contacted Fishing Partnership Support Services within hours of the sinking.

 Fishing Partnership Navigators Answer the Call